cyrsis/corda/docs/source/corda-configuration-file.rst

 :messagingServerAddress: The address of the ArtemisMQ broker instance.
 If not provided the node will run one locally.

 :rpcAddress: The address of the Artemis RPC broker instance.
-If not provided the node will run one locally, one port higher than
+If not provided the node will start without RPC connectivity.
-     the messaging server address.

 :webAddress: The host and port on which the bundled webserver will listen if it is started.